435-590-9498

 Make & Model: Celestron 11" HD

-Design / Mount: SCT on a pier mounted on Celestron's CGX (equatorial goto)
+Design / Mount: SCT on a pier mounted on Celestron's CGX (equatorial go-to)

 Aperture: